JHU-PL-Lab/www-fpse/logistics.md

 #### Late HW Policy

-You will be given the same number of "late days" as there are assignments.
-For each assigment you can use up to three of your late days quota, each one allowing you to submit the assignment one day later. **The quantum of lateness is the day, so if you are 15 seconds late that counts as a day late.** If you have a cold or flu you can use the late days for such absences; if you have an extended excused absence contact instructors on Campuswire and we can work something out.
+You will be given the same number of "late days" as there are assignment submission deadlines (around 9 total based on the planned dateline; if Part I and Part II are on different due dates they each give one late day).
+For each deadline you can use up to three of your late days quota, each one allowing you to submit the assignment one day later.  **The quantum of lateness is the day, so if you are 15 seconds late that counts as a day late.** If you have a cold or flu you can use the late days for such absences; if you have an extended excused absence contact instructors on Campuswire and we can work something out.

 ### Office hours